johannww/openssl.nvim/README.md

 # Features

-- View certificate in a new buffer
+- View certificates, crls, csrs, and keys in a new buffer
-- View certificate ASN.1 information in a new buffer
+- View certificates, crls, csrs, and keys ASN.1 information in a new buffer

 # Installation